 You’ve created your Google Adwords campaigns, they have the perfect structure, and you are satisfied with their performance.
-A few weeks go by, and you start digging through the search terms report.
+A few weeks go by and you start digging through the search terms report.
 At first, most search terms are covered by your keywords, but then you notice that many aren’t.
 An expert Google Adwords consultant will have a strategy on what to do with these terms.
-But if you are new to Google Adwords, you may be unsure of how to address this.
+If you are new to Google Adwords, you may be unsure of how to address this.
 Every Google Adwords Management Service handles this differently, but I will run through a few basic principles.

 How A Google Adwords Management Service handles adding new terms.